 Protox Hysan is a concentrate that can be diluted as required.
 Concentrated Protox Hysan - for particularly stubborn discoloration and odour elimination.

 - 1 part Protox Hysan + 1 part water - for severe cases

 - 1 part Protox Hysan + 2 parts water - for moderate

-- Vacuum the surface thoroughly with a pollen filter attached to the vacuum cleaner (micro filter/HEPA filter).
+- Vacuum the surface thoroughly with a HEPA filter attached to the vacuum cleaner.

-- Spray the Protox Hysan solution on the affected surface and scrub thoroughly with a nylon brush until the mould has been loosened from the surface.
+- Spray the Protox Hysan solution on the affected surface and then agitate with a motorized made for walls scrubber, hand brush, light agitation with a soft broom or sponge scrub thoroughly until the mould has been loosened from the surface.
 Consumption: approx. 1/2 litre per m2.

-- Rinse the treated surface until clean with the remaining Protox Hysan solutions from the flower or garden sprayer.
+- Rinse the treated surface until clean with the remaining Protox Hysan solution using a pump up sprayer (we recommend our Gloria Sprayers) or a window cleaning applicator (usually made of micro fibre) for gyprock walls that are condition 2 mould.
 In this way, you will remove the greatest amount of spores, particles and dirt from the surface.

 - After 24 hours, the surface may be wiped with pure water.